ultrametricspace/docs/en-us/node/gui.md

 (3) Private key: A 256-bit random number, kept by the user and not known publicly, represents the user account ownership and the ownership of the assets within the account.

-(4) Public key: Each private key has a match with the public key (Note: public key, and private key information can be viewed by right clicking on the address.)
+(4) Public key: Each private key matches to a unique public key (Note: public key, and private key information can be viewed by right clicking on the address.)

 > [!Important]
 >